No one ever gets voted as the most likely to be a serial killer when they grow up.

 Finally, bed-wetting is the last significant childhood trait of serial killers according to Macdonald.
 They were referring to persistent bed-wetting that still occurs after the age of five (5) and continues at least twice a week for at least three consecutive months.

-Experts believe that while enuresis does not directly cause aggression and violent tendencies, there can be a correlation between as bed-wetting beyond the age of 5 can be humiliating for a child and can be traced to abuse.
+Experts believe that while enuresis does not directly cause aggression and violent tendencies, there can be a correlation between bed-wetting beyond the age of 5 can be humiliating for a child and can be traced to abuse.

 Famous Serial Killer Who Suffered Enuresis: